 Enabling Molecular Breeding

-Among the major global food crops, potato is unique for being autotetraploid and clonally propagated.
+Among the major food crops, potato is unique for being autotetraploid and clonally propagated.
 Autotetraploid genomes are organized in groups of four homologous chromosomes, which gives rise to more complex patterns of inheritance than in diploid crops.
-One focus of the lab is developing new methods and practical software solutions to enable molecular breeding in potato and other autotetraploids, such as alfalfa and blueberry.
-In 2016 we released GWASpoly, an R package to conduct genome-wide association studies with allele dosage markers.
-In 2017 we released ClusterCall, an R package for making accurate allele dosage calls from SNP array data.
+We are developing new methods and practical software solutions to enable molecular breeding in potato and other autotetraploids, such as alfalfa and blueberry.

 Schmitz Carley et al. (2019) Genetic covariance of environments in the Potato National Chip Processing Trial.